 "I view things from a social justice model and believe everyone should be treated equally with access to mental health, physical health, and a safe environment.
 If laws are created to govern folks, these individuals should be at the center of the conversation with equal representation."

 Jaime Jensen is a Licensed Professional Counselor with a Master's degree in Rehabilitation Counseling from St. Cloud State University.
 Prior to entering the field of counseling, Jaime worked as a teacher, a college disability specialist, and in social services where she was trained as a family mediator and caregiver support consultant.
 Jaime's personal experience with disability informs her practice.
-Jaime works with individuals ages 12 through adulthood, with a special focus on educators and systems.
+Jaime primarily works with individuals ages 12 through adulthood.
 She is a BIPOC ally and is 2SLGBTQIA+ affirming.
-She is currently training in EMDR and receiving her license supervision from Seal Dwyer MS LMFT, and teaches parenting skills and positive self-concept.
+She is trained in EMDR and is currently pursuing advanced certification in dissociative studies through the Institute for Creative Mindfulness.
+She receives her license supervision from Seal Dwyer, MS, LMFT.

 Michael Libby, MS